DSC-RIT/Git-Workshop/README.md

 # Google Developer Student Club's Git Workshop

+_Note: If you've missed the workshop, or would like a recap, [click here for a good resource](https://sr-justsomedevstuff.hashnode.dev/the-abcs-of-git)._

 This workshop is aimed at equipping beginners with the fundamentals of understanding and using Git, since it’s a tool that you’ll almost definitely have to use as a developer.

 This month also happens to present the greatest opportunity for beginners in open source - Hacktoberfest.
 And here too, Git is a necessity.